La Quinta, California: Specialized and Alternative schools

+Infrastructure

 Public safety

 Police services are provided under contract with the Riverside County Sheriff's Department through the Thermal Station, which also serves the city of Coachella and unincorporated areas of the eastern Coachella Valley.

 The city of La Quinta contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.

 American Medical Response provides ambulance services to La Quinta.

 Transportation

-La Quinta is located south of Interstate 10 and is served by California State Route 111, the main arterial route through the Coachella Valley.

-The city is part of the SunBus line, which services much of the Coachella Valley.